Smooth Nested Simulation: Bridging Cubic and Square Root Convergence Rates in High Dimensions: Introduction

-Our second contribution is to analyze the asymptotic properties of the KRR-driven estimator $\hat\theta_{n,m}$ for nested simulation, including its convergence rate and the corresponding budget allocation rule $(n,m)$.
-These properties demonstrate that the use of KRR in nested simulation bridges the gap between the cubic root and square root convergence rates.
-Specifically, we establish upper bounds on $|\hat\theta_{n,m}-\theta|$ and identify the growth rates of $m$ and $n$ as the budget $\Gamma$ increases.
+Our second contribution is the asymptotic analysis of the KRR-driven estimator $\hat\theta_{n,m}$ for nested simulation, including its convergence rate and the corresponding budget allocation rule $(n,m)$.
+These properties show that the use of KRR in nested simulation bridges the gap between the cubic root and square root convergence rates.
+Specifically, we derive probabilistic bounds in the form $|\hat\theta_{n,m}-\theta| = O_{\pr}(\Gamma^{-\kappa}(\log \Gamma)^{\tilde\kappa})$ for some constants $\kappa$ and $\tilde\kappa$ (see Figure~\ref{fig:rates}).
+Our choice of error metric (i.e., the absolute error) differs from previous studies \citep{GordyJuneja10,HongJunejaLiu17,ZhangLiuWang22}, which focus on the RMSE.
+While our analysis could potentially be modified to derive bounds on the RMSE, such a revision would significantly increase the technical complexity of the analysis; see the Appendix for further comments on this issue.
+Additionally, we determine the growth rates of $n$ and $m$ in relation to the increasing budget $\Gamma$.
 Because the conditioning variable $X$ is high-dimensional (i.e., $d$ is large) in many applications, we examine the curse of dimensionality on the performance of the proposed method.
-These upper bounds on the convergence rate reveal a mitigating effect of the smoothness on the curse of dimensionality.
-For any fixed $d$, the gap between the cubic root and square root convergence rates diminishes gradually as the smoothness increases, and the convergence rate of the KRR-driven nested simulation recovers (or at least approaches) $\Gamma^{-1/2}$.
-However, if the smoothness of $f$ is relatively low, the use of KRR may have a detrimental effect; therefore, using the standard nested simulation might be a better option.
-See Figure~\ref{fig:rates} for an illustration.
+The probabilistic bounds we derive reveal a mitigating effect of the smoothness on the curse of dimensionality.
+For any fixed $d$, the gap between the cubic root and square root convergence rates diminishes gradually as the smoothness increases, and the convergence rate of the KRR-driven method recovers (or at least approaches) $\Gamma^{-1/2}$.
+However, if the smoothness of $f$ is relatively low, the use of KRR may have a detrimental effect.\footnote{For instance, when $\mathcal{T}$ represents VaR or CVaR (refer to the last chart in Figure~\ref{fig:rates}), the value of $\kappa$ is less than $-1/3$ if the smoothness parameter $\nu < 2d$.
+This implies a convergence rate that is even slower than the cubic root rate.} In such situations, using the standard nested simulation may be a more suitable choice.

 The theoretical framework that we develop in this paper is general.
 Built upon empirical process theory \citep{geer2000empirical}, the framework permits analysis of a variety of forms of the functional $\mathcal{T}$, including not only the expectation of a function but risk measures such as VaR and CVaR.
 In particular, the analysis for estimating VaR/CVaR using machine learning-driven nested simulation has not been available in the literature.
-In addition, the framework can potentially be adopted to study the use of other machine-learning methods for estimating $f$ in nested simulation.
+In addition, the framework can potentially be adopted to study the use of other machine learning methods for estimating $f$ in nested simulation.